brianqian/SpotifyEvents/README.md

         })
     });
 ```
-For SeetGeek, I called multiple ajax calls to gather information about the artiststs and events.
+For SeatGeek, I called multiple ajax calls to gather information about the artists and events.
 In this code snippet, I had to use different ajax calls based on the user inputs because the SeatGeek API only allowed certain parameters for different searches.
-For example, you can search for events in a specifc area, but you cannot search for an artist in a specific area.
+For example, you can search for events in a specific area, but you cannot search for an artist in a specific area.
 ```js
 function getEvents(id) {
     if (zipcode && range) {